unknownv2/CoreHook/README.md

 [![NuGet](https://img.shields.io/nuget/v/CoreHook.svg?style=flat-square&colorB=f97356)](https://www.nuget.org/packages/CoreHook)

 A library that simplifies intercepting application function calls using managed code and the .NET Core runtime.

-This is a fork from the original [CoreHook](https://github.com/unknownv2/CoreHook) by @unknownv2, adding .NET 5+ compatibility and widly refactoring the sources (I hope the original author won't be upset about it :wink:).

 Inspired and based on the great [EasyHook](https://github.com/EasyHook/EasyHook).

+:sparkles: This is a fork from the original [CoreHook](https://github.com/unknownv2/CoreHook) by @unknownv2, adding .NET 5+ compatibility and widly refactoring the sources (I hope the original author won't be upset about it :wink:).

+:information_source: _This project name will probably change in a near future, since .NET isn't named Core anymore._

 ## Contents
 - [Donations](#donations)